 In the existing recordings, Gauwerky tends to use various percussive sounds for noises by tapping the body of his cello in different places.
 He also demonstrates similar noises here.
 In her recording, Uitti mainly uses scratching noises, and some gentle percussive taps on the body of her cello.

 While isolating each technique in the Solos enables a better understanding of the range and detail of techniques Cage used, the real character of each part is revealed in the ways various ways that these techniques are combined.
 Often one technique may affect another, make another inaudible, or combine with others to create unpredictable and unstable sounds.
 Performers must constantly navigate the range of options available to them in these cases and make choices as to what, and how, to prioritise in the execution of each sound.
-The Apartment House String players demonstrate various combinations of techniques here. (link to video: 58:41).
+The Apartment House String players demonstrate various combinations of techniques in interview.

 With thanks to Anahid Ajemian, Dario Calderone, Conrad Harris, Seth Woods for sharing their experiences of performing the string parts with the research team.

 Irvine Arditti and Robert Platz, The Techniques of Violin Playing (Kassel: Bärenreiter, 2013)

 Bertram Turetzky, The Contemporary Contrabass (Berkeley and Los Angeles, CA: University of California Press, 1974)

 John Cage: Dream.
 Fabrizio Ottaviucci, piano; Mike Svoboda, trombone; Manuel Zurria, flute; Aldo Campagnari, violin; Giorgio Casati, cello; Dario Calderone, double bass; Nextime Ensemble, percussion, Stefano Scodanibbio, conductor (Wergo, WER 6713-2, 2009)